gravit22/ithkuil_learning/index.md

-# Guide for learning Itkuil
+# Guide for learning Ithkuil

 ## Learning grammar with special app
 A dedicated app for practicing the grammar of the language was created.